bitsofcotton/randtools/README.md

 However, we don't know enough on them.

 # General Tips AK
-In the ratio on invariant and factor, it's 1:log and 1:1/log.
+In the ratio on invariant and factor, it's near 1:log and 1:1/log.

 If they're duality, A/factor for some set A might be observation, A/observation might be factor.